tomekpiotrowski/lets_expect/README.md

 ### `when`

-`when` sets a value of one or more variable for a given block.
+`when` sets a value of one or more variables for a given block.
 This keyword is this library's secret sauce.
 It allows you to define values of variables for multiples tests in a concise and readable way, without having to repeat it in every test.

 ```rust